-Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner, and taught through the 7 areas of engagement.
-Students learn through different activities and experiences in all subjects areas, generally through a sensory approach.
-They will develop skills in the following areas:
+Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner, and taught in a sensory way, assessed through the 5 areas of engagement.
+Activities are varied and link to the national curriculum lessons studied by their peers.
+Through sensory based activities and experiences students will develop skills in the following areas:

-- Persistence - continued effort (may be in short bursts)
+- Persistence – developing continued effort (may be in short bursts)

-- Initiation - a self -directed request, movement or indication
+- Initiation - self-directed request, movement or indication

-Physiotherapy - All students with a physical difficulty have a weekly physiotherapy session.
-The students work on their individual physio programmes set by the physiotherapists helping to maintain and develop their gross and fine motor skills.
+Physiotherapy - All students with a physical disability have a weekly physiotherapy session.
+The students work on their individual physio programmes devised by the physiotherapists in order to help maintain their strength and mobility.

-In addition, all students with physical difficulties should have a change of position every day.
-For some students this may mean using a standing frame, or walker.
+In addition, all students with physical difficulties will be offered a change of position daily.
+For some students this may mean using a standing frame, walker or the Acheeva Learning Station.

-LSB sessions - the Learning Support Base provides a stimulating environment for students on Grove pathway who attend twice weekly sessions.
-The room is designed so that it has key areas set out to work on specific skills e.g. dark area for visual skills work, switch work, etc. The rest of the room is left as a blank canvas so that it can be a flexible working space that can be adapted for the needs of the individual student or group.
-The environment is designed to be as distraction free as possible, with only the relevant learning stimulus/equipment presented to the student supporting their specific learning needs.
-The LSB aims to provide a safe and secure working environment that is distraction free.
-Relevant resources and specialist equipment is provided for all students to aid them in their development.
-In addition the Learning Support Base works closely with the speech therapists, physiotherapists and occupational therapists to provide each student with the specialist support, in order to maximise their full potential.
+LSB sessions - the Learning Support Base provides a stimulating environment for some students on Grove pathway.
+The room is designed so that it has key areas set out to work on specific skills e.g. dark area for visual skills work, an area for switch work, etc. The rest of the room is left as a blank canvas so that it can be a flexible working space that can be adapted for the needs of the individual student or group.
+The LSB aims to provide a safe and secure working environment that is distraction free allowing for focused work and the opportunity for students to reach their full potential and achieve the targets set for them.
+Relevant resources/specialist equipment is provided for all students to aid them in their development.
+In addition, the Learning Support Base works closely with the speech therapists, physiotherapists and occupational therapists to provide each student with the specialist support, in order to maximise their full potential.

 KS4 - ASDAN Sensory Transition Challenge

 Each student on Grove pathway should have the opportunity throughout their time at Greenvale to experience: